ricko2001/Genealogy-scripts/RM -Group from SQL/ReadMe.txt

 To use it:

 1:  Create or find a SQL statement that returns the RINs of the people you are interested in putting in a group.

 2:  Edit the supplied text file named "RM-Python-config.ini".
-(Hereinafter referred to as the "ini file".)
-The utility needs to know where the RM database file is located, the location of the database extension dll file, what SQL to use for the query, and the name for the group.
-Editing the ini file can be done using the Windows NotePad app.
+(Hereinafter referred to as the "config file".)
+The utility needs to know where the RM database file is located, what SQL to use for the query, and the name for the group.
+Editing the config file can be done using the Windows NotePad app.

 2:  Double click the GroupFromSQL file.
-This momentarily displays the black command console window and at the same time, generates the group within the database.
+This momentarily displays the black command console window and then displays a report file in Notepad.
-The console window displays:
-      * full path of the database operated on,
-      * number of people selected by the SQL
-      * status of the group
-and then prompts the user to hit the enter key to close the console window.
-It will also display any warning/error messages.
-Read the console window messages carefully before closing it.
+At the same time, the group within the database is updated.

-3:  Return to the RootsMagic window and examine the group membership.
+3:  Return to RootsMagic and examine the group membership.

 ======================================================================
 Compatibility
 Tested with
-       RootsMagic v9.
-Not tested with RM 7 or 8.
+       RootsMagic v10
-       unifuzz64.dll (file has no version number defined. see MD5 and file size below) Operating system Window 11, 64bit  (Windows 10 most probably OK) Python for Windows v3.11.4   64bit  (when using the py version)
+       Operating system Window 11, 64bit  (Windows 10 most probably OK) Python for Windows v3.12    64bit  (when using the py version)

 The py script file could be modified to work on MacOS with Python ver 3 installed.